sampsyo/cs6120/content/blog/2019-11-13-DynamicEdgeProfiling/index.md

 | [9->10]  | 1     |

-We confirm that our results for optimal placement match the results from naive placement.
+We confirm that our results for optimal placement match the results from naïve placement.
 In order to verify the remaining edges, we run the extrapolation algorithm discussed above by hand.
-The next step is to implement the extrapolation and automatically verify that the optimal placement pass produces the same results as the naive pass for all edges.
+The next step is to implement the extrapolation and automatically verify that the optimal placement pass produces the same results as the naïve pass for all edges.

 We showed one test here, and performed similar analyses on several tests we designed with tricky CFGs in terms of loops and function calls.